 So when Sara sent me the edits, I began working on them with gusto, and I was intrigued to note that she had some particular comments to make about the sub-plot I’d included.
 Long story short, we agreed finally that it didn’t work and it needed to be removed; it hurt a little to start with, as I was proud of it and knew that I wouldn’t be able to fit it in anywhere else in the series.
 But then Sara and I came up with a brainwave; using it to create a short novella that could come out before the second official book in the series was released.
 I certainly wasn’t going to argue with that, and it gave me the opportunity to release something else within the universe that I’d crafted.

 Then, as I started writing the second book in the series, two things occurred; I realised that I wasn’t going to be squeeze everything into a trilogy (which was the original plan of action – the power of three and all that), so began to work out a structure for four books.
 And secondly, Sara mentioned about a throw-away line in the first book where I mentioned a tiny amount of back history that I’d only got inside my head.
 She was intrigued to know more, and that got me thinking about that entire knowledge that only I had access to.
 Maybe I should share it with everyone else?

-Well, of course, if I did that, then I’d need to do it as a full book and a prequel to the main series of four books.
+Well, of course, if I did that, then I’d need to do it as a prequel to the main series of four books.
 Well, long story short, I’ve now got a series of five and a half books to create, from an original idea of one story.
 I envy people – writers – who have the entire story line prepared and ready before writing, and I mean all of it.
 The entire thing.
 I’ve got a general idea about where I want my series to go, but I also want there to be an element of surprise in it as well, for me as well as for the reader.